CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

 # Sequencing

-##
+**BRAMHA** Lets say I want to extract and capitalize words (from a collection of words) that have size less than or equal to 3.

-**BRAMHA** Lets say I want to extract and capitalize words that have size less than or equal to 3 and I'll do this in Ruby, in an imperative style, with mutation of variables:
+In Ruby, in an imperative style, with mutation of variables, it would look like this:

 ```
 words = "all mimsy were the borogoves"